Skip to content

 • ✅ Mobile Access: Full access from anywhere

-• ✅ Cost: Free (if you have Google Workspace)
+• ✅ Cost: Free (with Google Workspace)

 • ✅ Learning Curve: JavaScript is modern & straightforward

-The Automation Framework (Overview)
+The Automation Framework

 Here's the 4-layer automation system I use for processing 122 payrolls annually: